TechnologyMasters/jobs/README.md

 ### Employers

 Please note: we strongly believe that **great companies always start with a friendly and detailed job post**.
 We wish to provide our community with the best opportunities and match with great companies, in order to uphold this belief, we're asking that you, the recruiter, to _comply_ with our strict rules below.
-If the job post does not meet our requirements, it would get __deleted without notice.
+If the job post does not meet our requirements, it would get **deleted without notice**.

-### Post Format
+#### Post Format

 Every post title **MUST** follow the format below: